The Best Natural Perfume + Fragrance Brands

 Why Use Natural Perfume

-You might remember a few weeks ago when we talked about the dangers of fragrance, that undisclosed mixture of chemicals that’s added to nearly every product on the market, and yet companies don’t have to tell you what’s in it.
+We’ve talked a lot on R+R about the dangers of fragrance, that undisclosed mixture of chemicals that’s added to nearly every product on the market, and yet companies don’t have to tell you what’s in it.

 But did you know the average fragrance product contains 14 secret chemicals not listed on the label?